 As you may know, summertime is when many folks choose to move.
 And with Memorial Day upon us, today we’ll provide you with some of our best advice.
-Today’s post is the courtesy of our very own Rory Crawford, one of our expert Sales Consultants from JK’s Maryland office.

 Moving is one of the most stressful things that people do, but it doesn’t have to be that way.
 There are steps you can take to choose the right mover, ensuring that your experience will be positive.

-Some part of your decision to use a particular mover will be subjective.
-After all, the estimator or moving consultant represents their company, so it’s reasonable to base part of your decision on their appearance, knowledge, and professionalism.
-However, you should also do your homework: check out your potential mover through their website, through various social media sites, through the Better Business Bureau, through impartial sites that rate movers or, even better, through referrals from friends, neighbors, and real estate agents.
+You should also do your homework: check out your potential mover through their website, through various social media sites, through the Better Business Bureau, through impartial sites that rate movers or, even better, through referrals from friends, neighbors, and real estate agents.

 - Get at least three written estimates from reputable companies.
 Helpful hint: a certified ProMover abides by an established set of professional standards, set by AMSA, the moving industry’s professional association.